scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 By default, Scala.js classes, objects, methods and properties are not available to JavaScript.
-Entities that have to be accessed from JavaScript must be annotated explicitly as *exported*.
-The `@JSExport` annotation is the main way to do this.
+Entities that have to be accessed from JavaScript must be annotated explicitly as *exported*, using `@JSExportTopLevel` and `@JSExport`.

 ## A simple example

 {% highlight scala %}
 package example

-import scala.scalajs.js
-import js.annotation.JSExport
+import scala.scalajs.js.annotation._

-@JSExport
+@JSExportTopLevel("HelloWorld")
 object HelloWorld {
   @JSExport
-  def main(): Unit = {
+  def sayHello(): Unit = {
     println("Hello world!")
   }
 }
 {% endhighlight %}

-This allows to call the `main()` method of `HelloWorld` like this in JavaScript:
+This allows to call the `sayHello()` method of `HelloWorld` like this in
+JavaScript:

 {% highlight javascript %}
-HelloWorld().main();
+HelloWorld.sayHello();
 {% endhighlight %}

-Note the `()` when accessing the object, `HelloWorld` is a function.

-You have probably already used an `@JSExport` without knowing it through the `JSApp` trait in the `Main` class of the bootstrapping skeleton (or any other template of Scala.js application).
-In fact, any Scala.js application must export at least a class or an object and a method in order to be invokable at all.

-Most of the time, however, it is sufficient to just extend the `JSApp`
-trait:

-{% highlight scala %}
-package example

-import scala.scalajs.js
-import js.annotation.JSExport

-object HelloWorld extends js.JSApp {
-  def main(): Unit = {
-    println("Hello world!")
-  }
-}
-{% endhighlight %}

-And call like this (see documentation about `@JSExportDescendentObjects` below for internal workings):

-{% highlight javascript %}
-example.HelloWorld().main();
-{% endhighlight %}
+The `@JSExportTopLevel` on `HelloWorld` exports the object `HelloWorld` itself in the JavaScript global scope.
+It is however not sufficient to allow JavaScrit to call *methods* of `HelloWorld`.
+This is why we also have to export the method `sayHello()` with `@JSExport`.

+In general, things that should be exported on the top-level, such as top-level objects and classes, are exported with `@JSExportTopLevel`, while things that should be exported as *properties* or *methods* in JavaScrit are exported with `@JSExport`.

 ## Exporting top-level objects

-Put on a top-level object, the `@JSExport` annotation exports a zero-argument function returning that object in JavaScript's global scope.
-By default, the function has the same name as the object in Scala (unqualified).
+Put on a top-level object, the `@JSExportTopLevel` annotation exports that object to the JavaScript global scope.
+The name under which it is to be exported must be specified as an argument to `@JSExportTopLevel`.

 {% highlight scala %}
-@JSExport
+@JSExportTopLevel("HelloWorld")
 object HelloWorld {
   ...
 }
 {% endhighlight %}

-exports the `HelloWorld()` function in JavaScript.

-`@JSExport` takes an optional string parameter to specify a non-default name for JavaScript.
-For example,

-{% highlight scala %}
-@JSExport("MainObject")
-object HelloWorld {
-  ...
-}
-{% endhighlight %}

-exports the `HelloWorld` object under the function `MainObject()` in JavaScript.
+exports the `HelloWorld` object in JavaScript.

-The name can contain dots, in which case the exported function is namespaced in JavaScript.
+The name can contain dots, in which case the exported object is namespaced in JavaScript.

 {% highlight scala %}
 @JSExport("myapp.foo.MainObject")